Nextiva / Blog / Customer Experience

 Five9 has a strong focus on AI and machine learning for improved efficiency and customer experience and a comprehensive set of features for inbound, outbound, and blended contact centers.

-Nextiva partners with Five9 to integrate your phone system and contact center.
+Nextiva works with Five9 to integrate your phone system and contact center.
 If your business runs a Five9 contact center and a Nextiva phone system, you can benefit from slick back-end integration to delight your customers every time.

 3. 8×8